posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 The **wrong** way is to store the context in a place which is globally available.
 We'll elaborate on it later.

-The proposed **right** solution works, but it has some drawbacks:
+The proposed **right** solution works, but it has drawbacks:

-1. There is a high burden in updating all function calls to accept the context and to pass it following calls.
-   All along the call stack.
+1. There is a high overhead in updating all function calls to accept the context and to pass it following calls, all along the call stack.
-2. Functions that have nothing to do with context, become aware for the context.
+2. Functions that have nothing to do with context, become aware of the context.
-   It is messy, distracting and increase the risk to introduce new bugs.
+   It is messy, distracting and increases the risk of introducing new bugs.
-3. Could lead to code duplication or increase in API surface.
+3. It could lead to code duplication or an increase in API surface.
-   For example, the case of public API that should maintain backward compatibility.
+   For example, in the case of public API that should maintain backward compatibility.
    Let's suppose that the private `f22` was a public `F22`.
    The new code that is context aware will be: